from functools import partial

 name: Unique identifier for this callback instance.

 optimizer: Optimizer configuration.
-If None, inherits from main module.
+If None, uses default LARS.

 scheduler: Scheduler configuration.
-If None, inherits from main module.
+If None, uses default ConstantLR.

 accumulate_grad_batches: Number of batches to accumulate gradients.